tsmx/obis-reader/README.md

 ## Further data usage examples

-Using MongoDB's query and aggregation functions a lot of useful analysis of the persisted data can be done.
+By using MongoDB's query functions and aggregation framewrok, a lot of useful analysis of the persisted data can be done.
 Some useful examples...

-Get the average power consumption for each hour of the day:
+### Average power consumption for each hour of the day

 ```js
 obisValues.aggregate(